 Sure there’s some instant coffee that tastes like my sweaty flip-flop and should only be reserved for when your mother-in-law comes to visit.
 But trust me when I say there are some hidden gems that could pass for good ole regular pour-over coffee in a blind taste test.

-Even those of you reading this thinking I’ve lost my mind have most-likely tried instant coffee at least once.
-I bet that experience has most likely left you scared you for life and vowing to never touch that mysterious, dark, water-soluble powder ever again.
+Even those of you reading this thinking I’ve lost my mind have most likely tried instant coffee at least once.
+I bet that experience has most likely left you scarred for life, vowing never to touch that mysterious, dark, water-soluble powder ever again.